 Lokomotiv are one of the leaders of the Russian football.
 The club has twice been Russian champions, and won numerous silver and bronze medals of the championship.
-Lokomotiv won the Russian Cup five times, and the Russian Supercup two times.
+Lokomotiv won the Russian Cup seven times, and the Russian Supercup two times.

 Lokomotiv football club was established on 23 July 1922.
 That same day a team of the Moscow-Kazan Railway Kazanka played its first match defeating the Izmailovo sports club with a score of 7:0.

 FC Kazanka and the October Revolution Club (KOR), established in 1923, were predecessors of the Lokomotiv.
 The current name of the team received in 1936.

 Lokomotiv is one of the most acclaimed Russian clubs.
 During the Soviet times, Lokomotiv went through a period of formation.
 In 1936 the team won their first-ever USSR Cup, in 1957 they did it again.
 In 1959 Lokomotiv were close to becoming champions but stopped just a step from the title, winning the silver medals.

 For quite a while, Lokomotiv have been famed as a leading club of the Russian Premier League.
 They have been champions twice (in 2002 and 2004), won seven Russian Cups (in Seasons 1995/96, 1996/97, 1999/00, 2000/01, 2006/07, 2014/2015, 2016/17).

 Four times, the Red-Greens won the silver medals of the Russian Premier League, and five times they came third.
 Lokomotiv won the Super Cup twice (in 2003 and 2005), while their highest international achievement has been the semi-final of the UEFA Cup Winners’ Cup (1997/98, 1998/99).